-Dig into a spicy hearty warming bowl of Syn Free One Pot Campfire Stew with delicious Southern Flavours – my take on a popular Slimming World Recipe.
+Dig into a spicy hearty warming bowl of One Pot Campfire Stew with delicious Southern Flavours - my take on a popular Slimming Eats Recipe.

 Whenever I think of campfire cooking, I always think of a big pot hung above a self-lit campfire and of course for that you need a special kind of pot that can handle that kind of cooking style.